 - Discover (featured posts):

-Posts in the Discover section of Micro.blog are categorized using emoji.
+Posts in the Discover section of Micro.blog are categorised using emoji.
 Each of those has a separate feed as well:

-You’ll need to know the word which corresponds to an emoji, so consult the Discover emoji list, but they’re pretty obvious.
-Like cats:
+You’ll need to know the word which corresponds to an emoji, so consult the Discover emoji list.
+Some may be obvious, like 🐈 or 🐱:

 Get more help

 Full documentation of Micro.blog’s feeds are available at their feeds help page.